zaneef/zaneef.github.io/_posts/2022-10-04-thm-overpass-2.md

 6d05358f090eea56a238af02e47d44ee5489d234810ef6240280857ec69712a3e5e370b8a41899d0196ade16c0d54327c5654019292cbfe0b5e98ad1fec71bed:1c362db832f3f864c8c2fe05f2002a05:november16
 ```

-The cracked passwrd is `november16`.
+The cracked password is `november16`.
+This password is the one used by the attacker to log back into the machine as `james`.

 ## Attack - Get back in!

 We have to hack back into the machine.
-Let's try to log in with `james` user since we found his password in the step before.
+Let's try to log in with `james` user through the backdoor since we found his password in the step before.

 ```
 $ ssh -p 2222 james@10.10.68.50 -oHostKeyAlgorithms=+ssh-rsa